This Web Page is Memory

 against that one must set the improved living standards, especially health

-care, and such material benefits as cars and computers, refrigerators and televisions,
+care, and such material benefits as cars and computers, refrigerators and

-CDs and DVDs, central heating and air conditioning; plus the travel and holiday opportunities we
+televisions, central heating and air conditioning; plus the travel and holiday opportunities we

 now accept as commonplace.